Frequently Asked Questions

-The main items are the speedboats (fuel is an ever increasing expense) and staff (two coxswains and a Club Secretary).
-A portion of the joining fees are put aside to support training for our members.
+The main items are the speedboat (fuel is an ever increasing expense), staff (one coxswain and a club secretary) and utility bills, etc. A portion of the joining fees are put aside to support training for our members.

 If you want to know more, please ask a committee member – the AGM is the formal place to do this.
 If you want to influence things, why not volunteer for the committee yourself?

-The Club introduced autopay (direct debit) payment in 2007 to help simplify the collection of monthly subs and any extra one-off payments needed (e.g. for guest day passes, regatta entry fees etc.).
+The club introduced autopay (direct debit) payment in 2007 to simplify collecting monthly fees and any extra payments (e.g. for guest day passes, regatta entry fees etc.).

 Existing members have (almost) all transferred to autopay (if you are still paying by standing order please make the change today – and enjoy your discounted monthly subs).
-New members are required to complete autopay forms when they apply to join the Club.
+New members must complete autopay forms when they apply to join the club.

 Of course!
-A sail followed by a barbecue on a sandy, friendly beach – what better way to have fun with friends.
+A sail followed by a barbecue with friends on a friendly, sandy beach – life doesn’t get better.
 We do have a few important guest rules though:

-You need to accompany your guests on the speedboat over to the Club, and must sign them in on the speedboat log.
-You’ll be charged a modest HK$20 per person – this contributes to fuel for the speedboats (a major Club expense).
+You must accompany your guests on the speedboat over to the club, and sign them in on the speedboat log.
+You’ll be charged a modest HK$20 per person – this contributes to fuel for the speedboats (a major club expense).